-Some chemotherapy drugs may cause digestive upsets, including nausea, vomiting, constipation, and/or diarrhea.
-Many women will experience a change in bowel movements, including increased or decreased stools, during their treatment.
+Some chemotherapy drugs may cause digestive upsets, including nausea, vomiting, constipation, and diarrhea.
+Many women will experience a change in bowel movements, including an increase or decrease in frequency, during their treatment.

-Diarrhea is a common side effect, and is defined as having two or more loose stools in a four-hour period.
+Diarrhea is a common side effect.
+It’s defined as having two or more loose stools in a four-hour period.
 The severity of your symptoms, which can vary from mild and self-limiting to severe and prolonged, will determine your treatment.

 In general, bouts of diarrhea can be controlled with dietary remedies.

 - Eat small meals more frequently.
 The National Cancer Institute recommends eating five or six small meals instead of three larger ones.

 - Avoid foods that trigger or worsen diarrhea.
 These include fatty, creamy, or sugary foods, dairy products, certain vegetables, beans, and caffeine.
 Pay attention to the way particular foods make you feel.
 Normally, fresh fruits and vegetables are healthy choices, but you should avoid them when you have diarrhea as they may worsen your symptoms.

 - Choose foods that are easy on your stomach.
 Mild foods including potatoes, eggs, chicken, crackers, and noodles are all good choices.
 If diarrhea is severe, try the BRAT diet, which includes Bananas, Rice, Applesauce, and Toast.
 Once your symptoms subside, you can gradually start adding more variety back into your diet.